laurencevs/logic-puzzles/README.md

 This is a tool for generating and solving puzzles like the following.

-> The numbers from 1 to 2024 are put into a hat, and two are drawn at random.
-Paul is told their product, Sophie their sum, and Dave their difference.
+> The integers from 1 to 2024 are put into a hat, and two are drawn at random.
+Paul is told their product, Sophie their sum, and Dave the difference between them.
 >
 > Paul says "The product of the numbers is divisible by 20."
 >